Muninder Adavelli

 P2P decentralized file sharing is more economical than maintaining centralized servers.
 Independent creators or even companies often use it to distribute updates.

-Whatever the use of torrent you might intend, it’s better to play it safe by using a trusted VPN.
+Whatever torrent use you intend, playing it safe using a trusted VPN is highly recommended.

 Torrenting itself is legal everywhere.
 What’s illegal is the file sharing of copyrighted content.